Islandora/documentation/docs/alpaca/alpaca-technical-stack.md

 ### Alpaca - Apache Camel HelloWorld
 Maven has camel-archetype-blueprint which can be used to create apache-camel OSGi bundle project structure.

-#### Creating a project / bundle under Alpaca
+#### Creating a project/bundle under Alpaca
 ```
 mvn archetype:generate -DarchetypeGroupId=org.apache.camel.archetypes -DarchetypeArtifactId=camel-archetype-blueprint -DarchetypeVersion=2.9.0 -DarchetypeRepository=https://repository.apache.org/content/groups/snapshots-g
 ```

-However, it is easier to copy the structure of an existing project such as islandora-connector-broadcast[](https://github.com/Islandora-CLAW/Alpaca/tree/master/islandora-connector-broadcast).
+However, it is easier to copy the structure of an existing project such as [islandora-connector-broadcast](https://github.com/Islandora-CLAW/Alpaca/tree/master/islandora-connector-broadcast).

 ```
 cp -R islandora-connector-broadcast/ islandora-connector-helloworld